Signal Processing for a Reverse-GPS Wildlife Tracking System: CPU and GPU Implementation Experiences: Experimental Evaluation

 Figure~\ref{fig:gtx1050-titan-xp} shows that our CUDA code is also very effective on desktop and server GPUs.
 A low-end GPU 12.8 times faster than a single x86\_64 desktop core that is 2 years newer.
 A server GPU is 51.4 times faster than the desktop CPU.

 Figure~\ref{fig:CUDA-profiler} shows an in-depth analysis of the performance of a tracking tag.
 The figure shows only the timeline view; the profiler presents much more data not shown here.
-The gray rectancles in the 6th line (denoted \emph{GeForce GTX 1050}) shows the \emph{occupancy }of each kernel.
-Occupancy is an indirect measure of efficiency.
-Kernels with high occupancy usually cannot be optimized much further; kernels with low occupancy might.
+The gray rectancles in the 6th line (denoted \emph{GeForce GTX 1050}) shows the \emph{achieved occupancy }of each kernel.
+High occupancy can improve instruction issue efficiency as it allows to hide latency.
 Rectangles that almost fill the height of the line indicate high occupancy.
 This data shows that the occupancy of cuFFT is often low, around 30\%, while kernels that we wrote, like \texttt{cuBfskDemodSignalPrepare}, achieve almost 100\% occupancy.
 The data also suggests that the runtime is reasonably well balanced between kernels.
 That is, even if the FFTs took no time at all, the running time of the entire computation would not improve by more than about a factor of~2.
 We also see that data transfers from and to CPU memory do not dominate the running time.
-Overlapping them would improve peformance but again not dramatically.
+Overlapping them would improve performance but again not dramatically.
+Other performance visualizations produced by the profiler and not shown here indicate that the code exploits well the memory bandwidth of the GPU.